Stuwert/playthistonight/posts/food-chain-island-survival-of-the-solitaire.md

 ---
 # Food Chain Island

-FCI, published by Button Shy games, is a solitaire game in their series of wallet-sized games.
+_Food Chain Island_, published by Button Shy games, is a solitaire game in their series of wallet-sized games.
 All games in the series come in the same container, a plastic wallet.
 It’s an interesting concept that’s attracted quite a few big names in the design space.
 This game, designed by Scott Almes (creator of the Tiny... series) is an solitaire contribution to the Button Shy series.

 ![On the left, 2 blue cards representing the sea creatures.
 On the right 16 cards in a 4x4 grid representing the land creatures.](/static/img/img_0206.jpg "The Food Chain Island Board")